New

 The teardown shows that the trackpad floats above a backplate mounted into the chassis.
 In the middle of that plate is a small nub that presses against the button located behind the touch surface.
 The key detail here is that the button can be actuated or pressed no matter where the user clicks, which helps the system avoid the usual diving board behavior seen on many mechanical trackpads.

 Apple did not just remove Force Touch to save money and call it a day, but seems to have engineered a mechanical system that still tries to preserve the premium feel.
 Moreover, the click feel of the MacBook is pretty similar to what users would expect, even on a machine that starts at a much lower price point than the rest of the lineup.
+That balance between cost and performance becomes clearer when you look at the MacBook Neo benchmark scores, where the A18 Pro shows where Apple chose to prioritize efficiency over raw power.

 Why Force Touch Still Remains The Better MacBook Trackpad Experience

 The teardown also reveals where the compromise starts to show.
 Dave2D notes that the cursor tracking is still excellent, so the MacBook Neo keeps the smoothness people expect from a Mac.
 The issue appears during faster clicking and dragging tasks, where the new system can occasionally miss movement in a way Apple’s haptic trackpads usually do not.
+The same trade-off shows up in real-world testing as well, where our MacBook Neo gaming performance coverage highlights similar limitations under sustained load.

 Leave A Reply